Sherri has expertise in landscape design. Some of her hobbies include gardening and cooking.

-How to Keep Stella de Oro Daylilies Blooming All Season
+All About Stella de Oro Daylilies

 While most daylilies bloom only for a short time during the growing season, leaving behind a ragged mass of long, grassy foliage, Stella de Oro blooms continuously, that is, with the proper maintenance.
 I’ve been growing Stellas for five years, but it took the first two of those years to learn the craft of keeping them blooming all season long: deadheading.

 When my daylilies begin to bloom in late spring, I am on the spent blossoms like a beagle on a fox.
-In one day this season I removed 167 faded blossoms from a planting that measured only six feet long by two feet wide.
+In one day this season, I removed 167 faded blossoms from a planting that measured only six feet long by two feet wide.
 Two days later, I removed 285 spent blossoms from the same planting.
 Yes, I counted them all.

 Without removing the spent flowers throughout the growing season, the Stella de Oro daylily plants will become a sea of ugly greens and dull, dead, brown sticks with few to no blooms.

 Deadheading Is the Key to Continuous Stella de Oro Blooming